boonebgorges/buddypress-group-email-subscription/readme.txt

 == Changelog ==
 = 2.8.6 =
-Fixed bug that caused hidden items not to be sent in digests
+Added simple activity item caching to digests to reduce database queries at digest time Fixed bug that caused hidden items not to be sent in digests

 = 2.8.5 =